ExpatHealth.org

 Local Private Health Insurance

 In many popular retirement destinations — Thailand, Mexico, Portugal, Spain, Malaysia — high-quality local private health insurance is available at a fraction of international plan costs.
-The trade-off is that it doesn't travel with you and usually doesn't include home country cover or medical evacuation.
+A 65-year-old in Thailand can get comprehensive local coverage for USD $960–$4,800 annually; in Portugal, EUR €600–€1,800 per year; in Mexico, USD $1,500–$3,500 annually.
+The trade-off is that local plans don't travel with you, usually don't include home country cover, and may not include medical evacuation.
+However, if you're committed to staying in one country and want to minimize costs, local insurance is often the better financial choice.

 State Healthcare Entitlements